oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 - Swagger documentation is available [here](https://oracle.github.io/weblogic-kubernetes-operator/swagger/index.html).
 - Use [kubectl explain](#leveraging--kubectl-explain-) from the command line.

+#### Restrictions to operator-created resource names

+When a domain resource is deployed, the operator generates the following Kubernetes resources on the behalf of the domain resource.

+* An introspector job: the name of an introspector job associated with a particular domain resource is formed as `<domainUID>-<introspectorJobNameSuffix>`.
+The default suffix is `-introspector`, which can be overridden using the operator's Helm configuration `introspectorJobNameSuffix` (({{< relref "/userguide/managing-operators/using-helm/using-helm.md" >}}).
+* A ClusterIP service for each WebLogic server: the name of a service is formed as `<domainUID>-<serverName>`.
+* A NodePort service for each WebLogic cluster: the name of a cluster service is formed as `<domainUID>-cluster-<clusterName>`.
+* A NodePort service, also known as an external service, for the WebLogic admin server: the name of an external service is formed as `<domainUID>-<adminServerName>-<externalServicenameSuffix>`.
+The default suffix is `-ext`, which can be overridden using the operator's Helm configuration `externalServiceNameSuffix` ({{< relref "/userguide/managing-operators/using-helm/using-helm.md" >}}).
+* A pod for each webLogic server: the operator generated name for a service is `<domainUID>-<serverName>`.

+{{% notice note %}}
+Kubernetes requires the names of some resource types to follow the DNS label standard as defined in [RFC 1123](https://tools.ietf.org/html/rfc1123).
+This requirement limits the name of a job or service to have no more than 63 characters .
+In order to prevent an operator generated Kubernetes resource from having a name that violate the restriction, a domainUID is required to be no more than 45 characters.
+In addition, make sure that a domain configuration does not cause any generated resource names to exceed the limit.
+When a domain configuration violates the limits, the domain startup will fail with a validation error in the domain resource's status.
+{{% /notice %}}

+{{% notice note %}}
+When `clusterSizePaddingValidationEnabled` is set to true, which is the default, the domain validation for the managed servers in a cluster will be one or 1 characters more restrictive in order to make sure that the generated anmes for all managed servers are still valid even when the cluster size is later increased significantly (see {{< relref "/userguide/managing-operators/using-helm/using-helm.md" >}}).
+{{% /notice %}}

 #### Using `kubectl explain`

 If you are using Kubernetes 1.16 or later, you can access the description of any field of the Domain using `kubectl explain`.
 For instance, the following command displays the description of the `domainUID` field: